absmach/magistrala-docs/docs/kubernetes.md

 For more examples, refer to this [Postman Collection](https://elements.getpostman.com/redirect?entityId=38532610-ef9a0562-b353-4d2c-8aca-a5fae35ad0ad&entityType=collection).

-## Install Magistrala Charts (From Published Helm Repository)
+## Install SuperMQ Charts (From Published Helm Repository)

-This method is the **standard installation** approach, where you install the Magistrala chart directly from a Helm repository.
+This method is the **standard installation** approach, where you install the SuperMQ chart directly from a Helm repository.
 This is quicker and ideal for end-users who do not need to modify the chart manually.

 #### Use Case:

 This approach is suitable for:

-- End-users who simply want to install Magistrala without modifying the source code.
+- End-users who simply want to install SuperMQ without modifying the source code.
 - Production environments where the chart is deployed directly from a hosted Helm repository.

 ### Steps:

-#### 1. Add the Magistrala Helm Repository:
+#### 1. Add the SuperMQ Helm Repository:

 The Helm charts are published via GitHub Pages.
-After installing Helm, add the Magistrala DevOps Helm repository by running:
+After installing Helm, add the SuperMQ DevOps Helm repository by running:

 ```bash
 helm repo add magistrala-devops https://absmach.github.io/devops/